Kevin Mullin: 2022

 Following Speier's retirement, Mullin announced his candidacy to succeed her in the 2022 election.
 He defeated San Mateo County supervisor David Canepa with 55.8% of the vote.
+Mullin described himself as a pro-Israel lawmaker and AIPAC spent around 600k dollars for him in the general election against fellow Democrat David Canepa.

-Mullin was sworn into the House of Representatives on January 7, 2023 when the 118th Congress convened.
+Mullin was sworn into the House of Representatives on January 7, 2023, when the 118th Congress convened.

-Mullin was placed on the House Committee on Natural Resources and the Committee on Science, Space, and Technology in the 118th Congress.